-Paying regular additional payments on the loan principal provides huge savings.
-Borrowers make this happen in several ways.
+Making consistent additional payments toward your principal provides enormous savings.
+You can accomplish this in various ways.
 For many people,Perhaps the simplest way to organize this process is to make 1 additional payment per year.
-If you can't pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Finally, you can commit to paying half of your mortgage payment every two weeks.
-These options differ a little in lowering the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest you will pay over the life of the loan.
+However, many people can't pull off such an enormous extra expense, so splitting an additional payment into 12 additional monthly payments is a great option too.
+Finally, you can commit to paying a half payment every other week.
+These options differ slightly in lowering the final payback amount and shortening payback length, but each will significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.